athenian-cs2/week-nine-day-one-template/README.md

-# Week Eight Day Three: Rational Class (Version 2)
+# Week Nine Day One: Bank Account Class

-In this assignment, you'll be adding to your implementation of the Rational class.
-Please see Canvas for details on the classwork/homework.
+In this assignment, you'll be implementing a class to represent a bank account.
+In addition, you will add some code to this assignment for the homework.
+Please see Canvas for details on the homework.

-Add code to [Rational.java](src/main/java/Rational.java) to do the desired thing.
+In class, you will first add code to [BankAccount.java](src/main/java/BankAccount.java) to implement the BankAccount class.
+Then, you will add some code to [BankClient.java](src/main/java/BankClient.java) that allows the user to interact with their bank account.
+You will likely want to use Scanner to allow the user to carry out different operations!

 ## Run your code with:
-The easiest way to run your code is to press the play button in [RationalClient.java](src/main/java/RationalClient.java).
+The easiest way to run your code is to press the play button in [BankClient.java](src/main/java/BankClient.java).

 However, you can also run your code by typing the following into the Terminal.